 The Benefits of Subscription-Based Payment Models

-One of the benefits of SaaS services is that they vastly improve the customer journey, experience and retention.
+One of the benefits of a SaaS platform is that they vastly improve the customer journey, experience and retention.
 Why?
 It’s because of the nature of this type of agreement.

 The SaaS solution is maintained remotely, which means it’s updated, supported and serviced with little to no impact on the customer.
 As the customer, you don’t have to do any work - it’s all handled by the provider.
 Of course, that’s merely one facet of the subscription model.
 To really understand the full scope of benefits offered, we have to dive a little deeper:

 1. Multi-Tier Opportunities

 Similar to how providers can offer varying quality and feature levels for physical products, they can offer a tier-based system for subscription services.
 This allows you, the client, to expand and contract your package options depending on what your business needs at different points in time.
 In other words, the service can grow with you.

 Also, it’s easy to replicate a software solution that’s become a part of your business’ processes as you expand to new locations and open additional offices or add personnel.

 Many SaaS products are customizable to your needs, in the sense that you can pick and choose the features or tools you want.
 This is all part of the proposed solution, and you can customize many characteristics pertaining to how your organization uses a particular product — such as how many people have access to it.

 Also, in most cases you can rebrand or theme the subscription-based product to meet your needs, providing a more seamless experience for your own customers or end users.